 STEEL DIESEL TANK

-Steel tanks are more expensive to manufacture than plastic but offer greater adaptability and protection with a serviceable life expectancy in excess of 30 years when correctly installed, used and maintained..
+Steel tanks are more expensive to manufacture than plastic but offer greater adaptability and are designed with a life expectancy in excess of 30 years when correctly installed, used and maintained..
 Generally steel diesel tanks are made to order meaning they can meet bespoke requirements, capacities and dimensions.
 This makes steel tanks popular with people who need to install a diesel tank to fit into an exact area such as those who want to replace a tank with the same footprint.
 Because steel tanks are fabricated by hand and don’t rely on moulds they can reach a much bigger capacity than plastic tanks.

 Tuffa’s biodiesel tanks are also made from polyethylene and are roto moulded to produce a seamless tank.
 We manufacture our biodiesel tanks in polyethylene because it has greater anti-corrosion properties than steel at a more cost-effective price.